mkae/alta/README.txt

 data/:      contains the data for which the fitting techniques are tested
             against.
 Files are separated by dimension of the input domain (e.g. 1d, 2d, 3d, ...).
-configs/:   contains platform dependent configuration files for qmake and
-            scons.
-documents/: contains the documentation, should be build using doxygen into
-            that directiory.
-external/:  contains any third party library that needs to be used by ALTA.
+configs/:   contains platform dependent configuration files for scons. documents/: contains the documentation in doxygen format. external/:  contains any third party library that needs to be used by ALTA.
             Contains a modified QuadProg++ library using Eigen.
 You can download and compile automaticaly some third party libraries using provided python scripts obtain_[libname].py. sources/:   contains all the source files.
-A Makefile or VS project can be created there from the .pro file.
-Scons generation of the project is also supported.

 2. Building